timmyb824/jira-export/README.md

 ## Summary

-A script that exports Jira ticket data, stores it in a local postgres database, performs calculations and analysis of the data. and exports the results to a CSV.
+A script that exports Jira ticket data, stores it in a local postgres database, performs calculations and analysis of the data, and exports the results to a CSV.
 Additionally, the CSV can be uploaded to AWS S3 if desired.

 ## Dependicies